Last Updated on by

 The best way to set up the suspension is to set the static sag at each end and work from there.
 This is done by setting front and rear preload, then experimenting with rebound damping.

 Suspension set-up is something of a black art.
-Here’s a guide that, while not specific to the Futura, gets the idea across.
-As ever, if you know of a better online guide, then get in touch.
+Here’s are some useful links that, while not specific to the Futura, get the idea across:

 See also the page on servicing the front forks.